-- 1. The County Planning Board should be authorized by the Macon County Board of Commissioners to begin work on an ordinance governing construction and development on slopes. - This ordinance should be based on principles recommended by the Slope Development Strategies Subcommittee of the Macon County Planning Board, which presented recommendations to the planning board at the February 2010 meeting. - The Slope Movement Hazard Maps are very valuable tools and should be utilized in county planning and in developing a Slope Development Ordinance to minimize the probability of future development-related slope failures. - 2.
-The county should consider developing an ordinance aimed at minimizing the affects of stormwater runoff. - The ordinance should be based on best management practices and should take into consideration the following: - o Culvert placement and design should be such that erosion and concentrated flows are minimized. - o Lot sizes should be larger as slope increases. - o The percent of disturbed area allowed on lots should be controlled. - o The percent of impervious surfaces allowed on lots should be controlled. - o Requirements for vegetative retention and type of vegetation should be established. - 3.
-The county should regulate all construction involving land disturbance for residential and commercial construction in the following ways: - The County should incorporate construction standards into all existing ordinances, as well as in future ordinances dealing with land disturbance.
-The standards should regulate cut and fill slopes over a certain vertical height and steepness.
-All constructed slopes over a certain vertical height should be regulated. - o Placement of fill material should meet minimum criteria: - The area upon which the fill is to be placed should be stripped and grubbed, and all vegetative matter should be removed. - A bench should be constructed at the toe of the fill. - The fill material should be free of organic material and vegetative matter. - Fill material should be placed in lifts - Fill material should meet compaction standards
+- 1. The county may consider developing an ordinance aimed at minimizing the affects of stormwater runoff in conjunction with existing ordinances. - The ordinance should be based on best management practices and may take into consideration the following: - o Culvert placement and design. - o Lot sizes versus slopes. - o The percent of disturbed area allowed on lots. - o The percent of impervious surfaces allowed on lots. - o Requirements for vegetative retention. - 2.
+The county may regulate all construction involving land disturbance for residential and commercial construction in the following ways: - The County may incorporate construction standards into all existing ordinances as appropriate, as well as in future ordinances dealing with land disturbance.
+The standards may regulate cut and fill slopes over a certain vertical height and steepness.
+All constructed slopes over a certain vertical height may be regulated. - o Placement of fill material should meet minimum criteria: - The area upon which the fill is to be placed should be stripped and grubbed, and all vegetative matter should be removed. - A bench should be constructed at the toe of the fill. - The fill material should be free of organic material and vegetative matter. - Fill material should be placed in lifts - Fill material should meet compaction standards